schematical/learn_js/README.md

 ###Front End Browser Web Apps:
 JavaScript has evolved to the default frontend browser language.
 Sorry Flash and [all the other contenders](http://en.wikipedia.org/wiki/Client-side_scripting#List_of_Client-Side_Scripting_Languages).

-####Understan the DOM:
+####Understand the DOM:
-The number one concept I would recomend understanding before diving in to the Browser side of web apps, even before HTML, is the Document Object Model or 'DOM'.
+The number one concept I would recommend understanding before diving in to the Browser side of web apps, even before HTML, is the Document Object Model or 'DOM'.
 Everyone has heard of HTML.
 HTML is basically the **DNA** for the web page.
 Every time your browser refreshes it essentially creates a clone based off of the HTML.

 When your browser loads the HTML it creates a local copy of the webpage that you can interact with.
-The DOM is kinda like the **central nerviuous system** of the new page.
+The DOM is kinda like the **central nervous system** of the new page.
 Every element on the page, text inputs, links, images, are treated like **objects** that are part of the **Document**.

 Check out this [series of video tutorials that deal with the DOM](http://www.youtube.com/watch?v=aPW_wQEFvek&list=PL18600E7CA651B16B).

 ####Basic HTML:
-Now that you understand the conept of how HTML is turned into a web page via the DOM you should be ready to learn how to write some basic HTML.
+Now that you understand the concept of how HTML is turned into a web page via the DOM you should be ready to learn how to write some basic HTML.

 __NOTE: Learn some basic HTML before you bother jumping in to advanced HTML5__